With age comes wisdom. Specifically, wisdom teeth.

 Every patient is unique, but in general, wisdom teeth may need to be removed when there is evidence of changes in the mouth such as:

-In addition, the condition of your mouth changes over time.
-Wisdom teeth that are not removed should continue to be monitored, because the potential for developing problems later on still exists.
-As with many other health conditions, as people age, they are at greater risk for health problems and that includes potential problems with their wisdom teeth.
-Regular dental visits are important so your dentist can evaluate not just your wisdom teeth but your overall oral health to help you prevent and manage dental disease and achieve optimal oral health.
+Wisdom teeth that are not removed should continue to be monitored because the potential for developing problems later on still exists.
+As people age, they are at greater risk for health problems—and that includes potential problems with their wisdom teeth.
+Be sure to, floss around your wisdom teeth and visit your dentist regularly.
+Regular dental visits allow your dentist to evaluate your wisdom teeth and your overall dental health.